FabianVegaA/sigmaF/README.md

 ## Tutorial SigmaF

-Before averything first is it.
+Before of all it is necessary to know this.

 ``` SigmaF
 printLn("Hello, World!")